 In 2010, the Atlanta metro area had a population of around 4 million, 54% of whom were African-American.
 Why have we seen so few black people in the Georgia Federation, and none in authority positions?
 Neville seems to be the only exception, but he's a high-value defector; once his information is no longer useful he may find himself in a much worse position than he was with Monroe.
 The Monroe Republic, though it's controlled by a brutal thug and doesn't even pretend to represent freedom, is at least racially inclusive in its leadership (with Jim Hudson and Tom Neville himself being examples).
 The quasi-Confederate flag Georgia uses, along with the scarcity of African-Americans in a city where they once represented the majority, seems a bit ominous.

-It is a possible Unfortunate Implication that there are so few African-Americans in a large city with a sizable pre-Blackout population.
+There are possible Unfortunate Implications that there are so few African-Americans in a large city with a sizable pre-Blackout population.
 It could be that given the Confederate state call-backs, that the Georgia Federation is at least partly built on sizable army of indentured black laborers in farms and factories.

 The US government, as WM Ged, apparently assembled a contingency plan after the Blackout.
 The fact that they are willing to nuke cities to forcibly rearrange the power structure in North America back to their liking strongly suggests that the President of the "Government-in-Exile" in Cuba has no qualms about mass murder on a scale that is going to make Miles and Bass look like pikers.
 Miles may be the Butcher of Baltimore, but the President of 2028 should justifiably be known as the Butcher of the Eastern Seaboard.